Naacal

-Naacal is the name of an ancient people and civilization first claimed to have existed by British-American archaeologist Augustus Le Plongeon and subsequently by British occult writer James Churchward.
+Naacal is the name of an ancient people and civilization first claimed to have existed by British-American pseudoscientific archaeologist Augustus Le Plongeon and subsequently by British occult writer James Churchward.

 Augustus Le Plongeon's description of the Naacal

 The first recorded use of the term "Naacal" is contained in Augustus Le Plongeon's work from 1896, "Queen Moo and the Egyptian Sphinx."
 From pages xxiii - xxiv of the preface:

 "Perhaps also will be felt the necessity of recovering the libraries of the Maya sages (hidden about the beginning of the Christian era to save them from destruction at the hands of the devastating hordes that invaded their country in those times), and to learn from their contents the wisdom of those ancient philosophers, of which that preserved in the books of the Brahmins is but the reflection.
 That wisdom was no doubt brought to India, and from there carried to Babylon and Egypt in very remote ages by those Maya adepts (Naacal—'the exalted'), who, starting from the land of their birth as missionaries of religion and civilization, went to Burmah, where they became known as Nagas, established themselves in the Dekkan, whence they carried their civilizing work all over the earth."

 According to Augustus Le Plongeon, the Naacals were the missionaries of Mayan religion and civilization.
 Le Plongeon advocated that the original, great civilization was in Central America, which contrasts with Churchward's view.